Ferrari 308 GTB/GTS: 308 GT/M

 The Ferrari 308 GT/M was developed by Ferrari and Michelotto to compete under the Group B "Evolution/Termination" rules.
 Development began in November 1982 as the successes of the Gr.4 308 convinced Ferrari and Michelotto that a purpose-built Ferrari rally car could be competitive under Group B rules.
 The model was cancelled with the banning of Group B cars for the 1987 season.

 The 308 GT/M was built on a newly designed tubular frame steel chassis and a 3.0 liter 308 Quattrovalvole engine.
 This engine was mounted longitudinally in a rear-mid-engine position, in contrast to the transverse mounting of the 308 road cars and the earlier Gr.4 rally cars.
 The engine was upgraded internally and used an equal-length exhaust system and modified Bosch Kugelfischer fuel injection.
-This engine produced approx 363-370 bhp at 8900 rpm.
+This engine produced approximately 363-370 bhp at 8900 rpm.
 Upgraded pistons, valves and camshafts were used and both the camshaft and belt covers were cast in lightweight magnesium alloy.
 A Hewland 5-speed manual transaxle was mounted at the rear and supplied power to the rear wheels only.
 The car was also fitted with a dual-plate, Formula-One type Borg & Beck clutch.
 Double wishbone suspension and coil springs were used at all four wheels, with suspension geometry based on the Ferrari Mondial.
 Some standard 308 and Mondial components were incorporated, although many were modified.
 The suspension arms and steering rack both had two alternative mounting positions to allow ride height adjustments.
 Brembo brakes were fitted, including a hydraulically operated handbrake.
 The Kevlar and carbon fiber body of the car was designed by Francesco Boniolo.
 It resembled the earlier Ferrari 512 BB/LM and was influenced by wind tunnel testing of that model.
 It incorporated large, fixed headlights and a prominent rear spoiler.
 The body was constructed by Carrozzeria Auto Sport near Modena.
 Total weight of the car was 840 kg, 120 kg less than the minimum weight mandated by Group B rules.